masum184e/handbook/dsa/striver-cp-sheet.md

        8. Linear Search
        9. Find Union
        10. Find Missing numbers
            - xor of [0, n] vs xor of array
            - sum of [0, n] vs sum of array
        11. Maximum Consecutive Ones
        12. Find the number that appear once
        13. Longest subarray with given sum K
-       14.
+       14. a
     2. Medium
        1. Two Sum
           - `unordered_map`: easy to access